-During the onsite phase of the audit, the auditor reviewed 23 sexual abuse investigation files from the previous 12 months.
-All such notifications were easily found in the investigation file.
+During the onsite phase of the audit, the auditor reviewed the institution's one (1) sexual abuse and sexual harassment investigation file from the previous 12 months.
+The notification was easily found in the investigation file.
 Based on this analysis, the auditor finds the institution in compliance with this provision.
 115.73(f).
 The auditor is not required to audit this provision.

+115.76 Disciplinary sanctions for staff Auditor Overall Determination: Meets Standard Auditor Discussion The following evidence was analyzed in making the compliance determination: Documents: (Policies, directives, forms, files, records, etc.) PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program PS 3420.11 Standards of Employee Conduct Sexual Abuse Investigation files Interviews: None Findings (by provision): 115.76(a).
+In the PAQ, the institution provided PS 3420.11 Standards of Employee Conduct .
+This program statement provides disciplinary actions for BOP employees for rule violations.
+It includes penalties for Offense 31, Improper relationship with inmates, former inmates, their families, or associates, and a penalty that includes termination.
 Based on this analysis, the auditor finds the institution in compliance with this provision.

-115.76 Disciplinary sanctions for staff

-The following evidence was analyzed in making the compliance determination:

-- 1. Documents: (Policies, directives, forms, files, records, etc.) - 1.
-PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program - 2.
-PS 3420.11 Standards of Employee Conduct - 3.
-Sexual Abuse Investigation files - Interviews: - 1.
-None

-- 115.76(a).
-In the PAQ, the institution provided PS 3420.11 Standards of Employee Conduct.
-This program statement provides disciplinary actions for BOP employees for rule violations.
-It includes penalties for offense 31, Improper relationship with inmates, former inmates, their families, or associates, and a penalty that includes termination.
-Based on this analysis, the auditor finds the institution in compliance with this provision. - 115.76(b).
+115.76(b).
 PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program was provided in the PAQ.
 The policy states if evidence supports that a staff member engaged in sexual abuse, the matter will first be referred for criminal prosecution.
 Administrative discipline, including proposed terminations for sexual abuse, will be conducted under Program Statement Standards of Employee Conduct and the collective bargaining agreement.
 PS 3420.11 Standards of Employee Conduct was also provided in the PAQ.
 This program statement includes language regarding sexual relationships or contact with incarcerated individuals.
-It states that employees are subject to administrative action, up to and including removal, for any inappropriate contact, sexual behavior, or relationship with Incarcerated individuals, regardless of whether such contact constitutes a prosecutable crime.

-During the onsite phase of the audit, the auditor reviewed the 23 sexual abuse investigation files for the previous 12 months.
+It states that employees are subject to administrative action, up to and including removal, for any inappropriate contact, sexual behavior, or relationship with incarcerated individuals, sexual abuse and sexual harassment investigation file for the previous 12 months.
 There were no substantiated allegations against a staff member.
 Based on this analysis, the auditor finds the institution in compliance with this provision.